SOC 2 Compliance Checklist: 8 Essential Steps for B2B SaaS in 2026

 Step 8: Audit Execution Management and Success Strategies

 Audit execution requires active project management to ensure timely completion and favorable results.
+Maintaining compliance is an ongoing effort that requires continuous monitoring, regular review of security measures such as multi-factor authentication, and adapting to evolving regulatory requirements.

 First Two Days: Foundation Setting